cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/metadata.rst

 .. highlight:: console

-If the entity requested is found, new keys will be added and existing keys will be updated.
+New property keys will be added and existing keys will be updated.
 Existing keys not in the properties map will not be deleted.

 .. list-table::
    :widths: 20 80